heiner/heiner.github.com/_drafts/random-samples.md

         yield L[i]
 ```

-However, this is a heavy amount of state for our checkpoint and
+However, this is a heavy amount of state for our checkpoint: For a
-requires special handling in our case where `np.arange(N)` exceeds the
-available memory.
+dataset of 1B entries we would use 8 GiB just for the
+`np.arange(N)`.
+It's also not quickly seekable in that the full array
+needs to be assembled before we can do lookups.

 ### Block ciphers

 If we want to deal with far less state (say, a few kilobytes), the
 problem cannot be solved _exactly_.
 But it can be
-solved approximately, and one can prove the approximation is very good.
+solved approximately, and one can prove the approximation is good.

 One trick is to use an idea from cryptography: A _block cipher_ is a
 symmetric encryption algorithm which takes a secret key `k` and buffers of